xragua/xraybinaryorbit/paper/paper.md

 $$ \rho = \frac{\dot{M}}{4 \pi v R^2} $$

-Here, $\rho$  is wind density, $\dot{M}$ is the mass loss rate, v is orbital speed, and R is the distance to the companion.
-We assume a spherical, un-ionized wind distribution.
+Here, $\rho$  is wind density, $\dot{M}$ is the mass loss rate, v is the wind velocity and R is the distance to the companion.
+We assume a spherical, smooth and un-ionized wind distribution.

 ### Accretion Luminosity and Ionization